adslbarxatov/IOP/docs/index.md

-# 6. End user license agreement
+# 6. Responsibility

-⁽⁰⁾ Policy Objects and any updates are being delivered “as is”. ***Laboratory*** may try to, but
+⁽¹⁾ Policy Objects and any updates are being delivered “as is”. ***Laboratory*** may try to, but
 ***does not and cannot warrant*** the performance, results, absence of crushes and / or data losses you may obtain by using them. ***All Policy Objects are used at your own risk***, without any guarantees and compensations, explicit and implied (except described above).
 The Policy doesn’t provide for any liability on the part of the Laboratory.

+⁽²⁾ Also, this Policy ***does not apply*** to Policy Objects that:
+- Were published outside the Policy Scope without the participation of the Laboratory
+- Were modified in any way relative to the official releases of the Laboratory (adding and / or removing elements and / or functions, changing the internal composition, functionality and / or external presentation)

+***The Laboratory does not and cannot guarantee the compliance of such Objects with this Policy***.

 &nbsp;